What is EC2 Image Builder?

 Which image formats does the Image Builder support?

-EC2 Image Builder in conjunction with AWS VM Import/Export (VMIE) allows you to create and maintain golden images for Amazon EC2 (AMI) as well as on-premises VM formats (VHDX, VMDK, and OVF).
-You can use the following formats as a starting point of your image build process: a) an ID or resource alias of an existing AMI; b) an image in the VMDK, VHDX, or OVF formats.
-The final image can be generated in the AMI, VHDX, VMDK, and OVF formats.
+EC2 Image Builder, in conjunction with AWS VM Import/Export (VMIE), allows you to create and maintain golden images for Amazon EC2 (AMI) as well as on-premises VM formats (VHDX, VMDK, and OVF).
+You can use an existing AMI (either your own custom AMI, or select from a list of Image Builder managed images) as the starting point of your image build process.
+Or, you can use VMIE to import an image from the VMDK, VHDX, or OVF formats into an AMI, which can then be the starting point of your image build.
+The final image generated is in the AMI format, which can be exported to VHDX, VMDK, and OVF formats using VMIE.

 Which operating systems does the Image Builder support?